Chapter 21: Hybrid

 "But Pire died anyway?"
 I murmured.

 Huilen nodded.
 "She did.
 She lost so much blood, and was so weakened to make him grow so quickly, and he had broken so many of her bones.
 But she loved her child.
 She named him Nahuel - after the jungle cat - and her dying wish was that I care for her son.
 And I told her I would.
-But after he ripped his way out, through the hard shell that had grown around him in her womb, and I lifted her from her body, he bit me.
+But after he ripped his way out, through the hard shell that had grown around him in her womb, and I lifted him from her body, he bit me.
 I crawled into the jungle, and thought I would die.
 When I was finished turning, he was sleeping, curled up beside me."

 "So you're venomous," Edward said, looking back to Nahuel.
 "And you sleep."